Help restore habitats for biodiversity by planting trees where they're needed the most! Plant a Tree!

 The largest tree-climbing mammals in the world, orangutans sleep in nests of trees and vegetation.
 Ripe fruit is their favorite thing to eat, but you'll also catch them dining on young leaves, bark, flowers, honey, insects, vines, and the inner shoots of plants.

 Thanks to their diet, they play a vital role in protecting biodiversity by eating fruits whole, then expelling the seeds in their droppings.
-In one study, scientists found 828 seeds in one fecal sample!
-And because droppings create a nice, moist environment for the digested seeds, successful germination is much more likely.
+In one study, scientists found 828 seeds in a single fecal sample!
+And because their droppings create a nice, moist environment for the digested seeds, successful germination is much more likely.
 Clearly, they’ve earned their title “man of the forest.”

 Orangutans are considered critically endangered, and are particularly threatened by deforestation, illegal hunting, and the illegal pet trade.